School Bus Driver Requirements

 Standard certificate cards expire on December 31 of each calendar year.
 A driver who attends a pre-service class prior to June is required to attend the annual safety meeting.
 A driver who completes a pre-service class after May will be issued a standard certificate valid through December 31 of the next year.

-The annual safety meeting agenda and schedule is published by the division approximately six weeks in advance of the first meeting.
+The annual safety meeting agenda and schedule are published by the division approximately six weeks in advance of the first meeting.

 Failure to Attend Annual Safety Meeting